brxken128/dexios/README.md

 ## Multiple Files

-Dexios itself does not have support for encrypting multiple files, but you can do so with the `find` utility:
+Dexios itself does not have support for encrypting multiple files *individually*, but you can do so with the `find` utility:

 ```
 To encrypt all `.mp4` files in a directory, and remove the original files once encrypted: